The Road Map to this Blog

 from a 1915 church advertisement booklet

-I am a Board of Director Member of
+I was a Board of Director Member of

 Patrick Butler, President